Draft of full website:

 Who created this, and why?

 This project began in Spring 2020, and has been shaped by a multiracial group of Jewish activists and thinkers.
 As Jewish lay and professional leaders, activists and community members, we have so many reasons for wanting to see the global movement for Black lives thrive and succeed.
+We know that a majority of American Jews care about ending anti-Black racism, as a New York Times ad on the anniversary of the March on Washington put so eloquently.
 Yet we are aware that there are those who will try to discredit this vital work, and will use charges of antisemitism to do so.

 Antisemitism is real.
 We know it; we have lived it.
 It needs to be addressed whenever it occurs.
 Yet this divisive exploitation of Jewish fears which we’ve been witnessing doesn’t actually help us to deal with it.
 Fortunately, a very different example has been set by groups such as JWOCMarching (Jewish Women of Color Marching).
 Thanks to movement teachers like these, we know that it is possible to stand proudly as Jews in wider social justice movements, and use moments of tension as opportunities for collective growth.